watsona4/scipy2016/SciPy2016TripReport.md

 sections of code that will be executed on the GPU. the `pragma`s can be used to target optimization for CPUs as well, both serially and in parallel.
-At this time, GT-Py provides `pragma`s for looping and vectorization, and `pragma`s to replace some common standart library functions as well.
+At this time, GT-Py provides `pragma`s for looping and vectorization, and `pragma`s to replace some common standard library functions as well.
 The speaker showed *significant* performance increase (2&ndash;10,000x speedup) even on multi-core CPUs.
 The first public release of GT-Py is scheduled for the fall, and will support